A Bayesian approach for energy-based estimation of acoustic aberrations in high intensity focused ultrasound treatment: Methods

 A test was done using the displacement maps obtained from MR-ARFI data which was acquired using a Philips Sonalleve V1 ultrasound system (Philips Healthcare, Vantaa, Finland) and an Achieva 3T MRI machine (Philips, Best, Netherlands).
 A phased array transducer consisting of 256 elements was used with a focal length of 12 cm and aperture of 13 cm.
 The transducer was operating at 1.2 MHz generating ultrasound pulses of 1 ms ranging from 0 to 300 acoustic Watts.
 The transducer was submerged in an oil tank (as illustrated in Figure \ref{fig:hifu-schematic}) and the acoustic field was targeted at a 4 cm phantom which mimics muscle tissue (CIRS, Norfolk, VA, USA).
 The displacement due to the ultrasound pulses was measured using a dedicated MR receiver coil of 4 cm inner diameter.
 The displacements were measured using MR-ARFI sequences based on a RF-spoiled gradient-recalled Echo-Planar Imaging (EPI) sequence with Repetition Time (TR) of $42$ ms, Echo Time (TE) of $30$ ms, flip angle of $20$ degrees, EPI factor of 9, MRI resolution of $64 \times 64$ pixels, bi-polar motion encoding gradients of 1 ms in duration and amplitude of 30 mT/m.
 Images were obtained every 0.26 seconds from a single slice that was orthogonal to the path of the beam with a field of view of $180 \times 180$ mm$^2$ and voxels of size $0.7 \times 0.7 \times 4$ mm$^3$.

 At first, a set of measurements was taken without an aberrator.
 This dataset is used for estimating the free-field matrix of the transducer and so it is referred to as the calibration dataset.
 To obtain this dataset the phase stepping technique of \cite{herbert-energy, larrat} was used with $16$ virtual elements (the first $16$ columns of the Hadamard matrix) with ten steps in phase for each virtual element.
 Thus, this dataset consists of $160$ sonication patterns.
 A cosine function was then fit to the displacement of each voxel during the phase stepping in order to retrieve the phase and estimate the free-field matrix of each element.
-A subset of this dataset is used in the calibration step below to further improve the estimate of the free-field matrix.

 Afterwards, a second set of measurements was taken in the presence of the aberrator of Figure \ref{fig:skull-data}(a) consisting of $32$ sonication patterns.
 This dataset is referred to as the reconstruction dataset.
 The input phase and amplitude of the 256 elements were modified to imitate the effect of the target aberrator instead of using a physical aberrator in front of the beam.
 That is, the aberrator was added to the prescribed excitation patterns during each sonication test.
 This approach is advantageous because the values of the aberration parameters are known and so we can easily assess the quality of the estimates.
 Programming of the HIFU system and collection of MR images were performed using the toolboxes MatHIFU and MatMRI \cite{zaporzan2013matmri}.
 Here, the design matrix $\mb{Z}$ was constructed from the vectors $\tilde{\mb{z}}_j =\frac{1}{2} ( \mb{h}_1 + \mb{h}_j )$ for $j=1,\cdots,16$ and $\tilde{\mb{z}}_j =\frac{1}{2} ( \mb{h}_1 + \exp(i \frac{\pi}{3})) \mb{h}_j )$ for $j = 17,\cdots,32$.
-All tests were performed with a field of view of $7 \times 7$ voxels, i.e. $\sqrt{M} = 7$.
+All tests were performed with a field of view of $7 \times 7$ voxels, corresponding to $\sqrt{M} = 7$.
 Only a small portion of the images are used from each frame since signal to noise ratio drops rapidly for voxels that are far from the focal point.
 Each measurement was repeated ten times and then averaged in order to reduce the noise.